Multiwfn -- A Multifunctional Wavefunction Analyzer

 - (1) Comprehensive functions.
 Almost all of the most important wavefunction analysis methods (except for NBO methods) are supported by Multiwfn.

 - (2) Very user-friendly.
 Multiwfn is designed as an interactive program, prompts shown in each step clearly instructs users what should do next, Multiwfn also never print obscure messages, hence there is no any barrier even for beginners.
-Besides, there are more than fifty tutorials in the manual, which would be very helpful for new users.
+Besides, there are more than 70 tutorials in the manual, which would be very helpful for new users.

 - (3) High efficiency.
 The code of Multiwfn is substantially optimized.
 Most parts are parallelized by OpenMP technology.
 For time-consuming tasks, the efficiency of Multiwfn exceeds analogous programs significantly.
 Meanwhile, the memory requirement is very low.